 All IDB staff will, as part of their annual evaluation and IPPE development, meet with their supervisor to discuss their particular training needs for the coming year.
 The staff member and their supervisor will jointly create training completion expectations and those expectations will be written into the IPPE goals and evaluated in the next annual evaluation.

-Indirect Staff Requirements
+Staff Requirements

 All IDB staff will complete the following trainings annually:

 Cyber security training

 Sexual harassment and violence free workplace training

-All IDB staff will complete the following trainings during their probationary period and every two years thereafter:
+All IDB staff will complete and maintain certification:

 Mandatory reporter training